- February 16, 2023

 The fourth value is about constant changes and improvements.
 Agile teams want to constantly improve their methods so that every project is better than the last one.
 They intend to prepare more accurate estimates, manage their time better, and grow.

 This involves using metrics like customer satisfaction surveys or other feedback for each new iteration so that there are no surprises when it comes time for launching something new.

-You can prepare accurate billing and realistic estimates, boost team productivity and understand better your own business.
+You can prepare accurate billing and realistic project planning, boost team productivity and understand better your own business.
 Logging time properly allows you to understand how many story points you require in reality.
 That’s extremely valuable information, isn’t it?

 If you’ve ever worked in an Agile environment before, then you know they don’t work like traditional project managers or IT teams.
 Time tracking in Agile is a blend of common agile software development methodologies with traditional time tracking you might remember from paper time sheets.